mpruna/prasleas/_posts/2020-05-29-Statistics-And-Analytics-ABCs.md

 #### Sample vs. Population

-Weather something is a sample or population is also dependents on the vantage point.
-If we consider all the fighters from UFC we are talking about a population.
-But if we consider fighters from other organizations, or other sports such as Boxing or Kick Boxing, then UFC fighters are just a sample.
+Weather something is a sample or population it depends on the point of view.
+If are talking about all the fighters from the UFC, then we are dealing with a population.
+But UFC fighters represent a sample if we are dealing with all the fighters from all the sports.

 #### Variables | Scales

-If we examine these 2 datasets we see that each row of data contains some properties.
+If we examine these two datasets we see that each row of data contains some properties.
 The properties having distinct values are called variables.
 These variables can either describe quantities or qualities.
 For instance the Instagram and Tweeter variable describe quantities.
 These columns describe how many followers each fighter has.

-A few variables in our data set clearly don't describe qualities.
+A few variables in our dataset describe qualities.
 Generally, qualitative variables describe what or how something is.
-Name, Nation, or Category describe a quality for each fighter.
-Variables that describe qualities are called qualitative or categorical variables.
+**Name**, **Nation**, or **Category** describe a quality for each fighter.
-Qualitative or categorical variables don't have a direction, or in other words can't really tell if something is better then something else.
-For instance we can't say that as a name **Daniel Cormier** is better the **Derrick Lewis**.
-These
+Qualitative or categorical variables don't have a direction.
+We can't tell if something is better then something else.
+For instance we can't say that **Daniel Cormier** is a better the name then **Derrick Lewis**.
+We can't say that a fighter is better then another based on country.

-If we look at the Category variable we can say that a fighter is heavier then other fighter.
-But we can't say exactly how much heavier it is, but we have a sense of direction.
-We know that a fighter is heavier  or lighter then other.
+If we look at the Category variable we can say that a fighter is heavier or lighter then another fighter.
+We have as well a sense of direction.
+But we can't tell for sure how big the difference is.
+This is because categories have lower and upper limits, and a fighter can fit anywhere in between.

 The system of rules that define how each variable is measured is called **scale of measurement** or, less often, **level of measurement**.